inspec/inspec/docs/reporters.md

 ## Automate Reporter

-The automate reporter type is a special reporter used with the Automate 2 suite.
+The `automate` reporter type is a special reporter used with [Chef Automate](https://automate.chef.io/).
 To use this reporter you must pass in the correct configuration via a json config `--config`.

 Example config: